How to Be More Resolute

 People with resolute dispositions tend to have high standards and push back against flawed reasoning.
 They are willing to tackle obstacles that might hold others back, moving forward to accomplish their goals.
 They have the ability to view a setback as an opportunity, while others might deflate.

-Resolute is one of the eight Agile EQ mindsets, and tends to align with DiSC® CD and DC styles.
+Resolute is one of the eight mindsets described in Everything DiSC Agile EQ , and tends to align with DiSC CD and DC styles.

 The mindsets that we reach for most often are the ones that support our deepest social and emotional needs.
-The actions and dispositions of resolute people are often driven by needs such as:
+The actions and dispositions of resolute people feel natural to them because resolve helps them meet needs like:

 - competence